discipleartem/ruby_dnd5e_mud/README.md

 To do list:

 1. Make player creation <br>
-        4) crete/modify def to protect from multiply choices one main stat
         5) create def for random LUCK value

 2. Make Races creation <br>